ftcksu/FTC_APP/README.md

 [FTC](https://www.ftcksu.com/) App made with [Flutter](https://flutter.dev/).
 ### FTC App Backend:
 [FTC KSU Mobile Application Backend Built Using Spring Boot.](https://github.com/FerasAloudah/ftc-app-backend)
+## FTC points
+Remember to list any work you do (making contributions, writing issues, etc) in the app for points.
 ## Contributing:
 If you'd like to contribute to the app, first fork the project *(fork to contribute)*, create a new branch to work on, then send a pull request.
 ## Issues